corentinPaul/tech_prod_logi/README.md

 # tech_prod_logi
-this project is to create a web showing of "Loire-atlantique" sport installation with python script
+this project is to create a web showing of "Pays de la Loire" sport installation with python script